pendragons-code/Jasbot/README.md

 # Sharding
 Jasbot may not be my first discord bot, but it is the first personal one that I am letting go public and verified.
 Therefor I am looking to consider sharding only after verification happens.

+# Verification
+Will not come soon at all.
+This is because I am not yet 16 (by discord's standards) and will have to wait till late dec for attempt of verification.
+Only after that, about next year january would I be cable to see some progress with verificationa and in turn things like sharing.
+Either that, or the situation changes and I use the teams features.